-The device is manufactured using world-class silicone micro moulding techniques according to ISO13485 guidelines.
+The device is manufactured using world-class silicone micro moulding techniques according to ISO13485 guidelines and includes a custom shunt insertion system.
 First in man clinical trial of the device is currently underway in the GOSSIP study being conducted at Groote Schuur tertiary academic Hospital, the home of the world’s first heart transplant.

 GOSSIP study results